oils-for-unix/oils/doc/j8-notation.md

 1. A `!tsv8` prefix and required column names.
 2. An optional `!type` line, with types `Bool Int Float Str`.
 3. Other optional column attributes.
-4. Rows with an empty "gutter" column.
+4. Rows of data, each starting with an empty "gutter" column.

 Example: